project-march/ProjectMarch/docs/doc/development/style_guide.rst

 Running flake8
 ~~~~~~~~~~~~~~

-If you have everything setup you can very easily run it with the following commands:
+If you have everything set up you can very easily run it with the following commands:

 .. code-block:: bash